-In this paper, we take the gender and race attributes of each subject in the LFW and YTF face databases as one type of media.
-Since this demographic information is not available for the subjects in the LFW and YTF face databases, we utilized the Amazon Mechanical Turk (MTurk) crowdsourcing service10 to obtain the "ground-truth" gender and race of the 596 subjects that are common in LFW and YTF datasets.11 For gender and race estimation tasks, we submitted 5,74912 Human Intelligence Tasks (HITs), with ten human workers per HIT, at a cost of 2 cents per HIT.
-Finally, a majority voting scheme (among the responses) is utilized to determine the gender (Female or Male) and race (Black, White, Asian or Unknown) of each subject.
-We did not consider age in this paper due to the large variations in its estimate by crowd workers.
+In this paper, we take gender and race attributes of each subject in the LFW and YTF face databases as one type of media.
+Since this demographic information is not available for the subjects in the LFW and YTF face databases, we utilized the Amazon Mechanical Turk (MTurk) crowdsourcing service8 to obtain the "ground-truth" gender, and race of the 596 subjects that are common in LFW and YTF datasets.
+Most studies on automatic demographic estimation are limited to frontal face images [26]; demographic estimation from unconstrained face images (e.g., the LFW database) is challenging [27].
+For gender and race estimation tasks, we submitted 5,749 (i.e., the number of subjects in LFW) Human Intelligence Tasks (HITs), with ten human workers per HIT, at a cost of 2 cents per HIT.
+Finally, a majority voting scheme (among the responses) was utilized to determine the gender (Female or Male) and race (Black, White, Asian or Unknown) of each subject.
+We did not consider age in this paper due to large variations in age estimates by crowd workers.